Wrist and Hand Pain

 - Lifestyle and activity adjustments to avoid aggravating the injury

 If you have been experiencing hand or wrist pain for longer than a few days, make sure to consult your physiotherapist.
 If left untreated, these symptoms can last a long time and get worse.
-For example carpal tunnel syndrome could led to irreversible nerve and muscle damage to your hands.
+For example carpal tunnel syndrome can lead to irreversible nerve and muscle damage to your hands.

 Our physiotherapists are here to help!
 Contact any of our clinics today to book your appointment.
 You may also book your appointment online through the link below: